AshtonKem/Resume/resume.typ

 )

 #resume-item[
+  I was hired to lead the Cloud DVR team at Hulu in March of 2020.
+Since then I led the team through the pandemic, a merger with Disney, and two re-organizations.
+I currently lead a internal tooling team responsible for message schema management, documentation, and data quality tooling.
+]

+#resume-item[
   Cross Team Impact

   - Lead internal tooling team, to coordinate testing and data quality efforts between Data and Client teams.
-  - Technical lead for the Unlimited DVR project, coordinating between six technical teams, design, and product.
+  - Technical head for the Unlimited DVR project, coordinating between six technical teams, design, and product.
   - Managed QA efforts for the Dancing With The Stars and Hulu on Disney+ releases.
   - Founded cross-team best practices committee, reducing duplicated code in new services by 40\%.
 ]